The Design Center at Thomas Jefferson University

 Ann Wilson specializes in photographing and digitizing the objects in the Textile and Costume Collection.
 She also assists in the day-to-day management of the collection, including preservation, inventory, special events, and publicity (including this blog!).
 When she’s not at the Design Center, you’ll find her at the Paul J. Gutman Library, where she works at Circulation and Technical Services.
-She received her BA in English and Piano from Catholic University and is a non-matriculated student in the Textile Design Program at Jefferson, where she has studied Print Design and Weaving.
+She received her BA in English and Piano from Catholic University and is a non-matriculated student at Jefferson, where she has studied Print Design, Weaving, and Photography.
 Contact Ann at:

 Our Student Assistants

 Each academic year, the Design Center typically employs a graduate research assistant and several undergraduate student assistants.
 They play a huge part in helping us care for and manage the collection.
 A typical day might involve inventorying objects, measuring, cleaning and storing objects, constructing archival mounts, and research.

 Goldie Paley House